Aristotelian Approach to Literature #

 John Lennon, “Life is what happens while you are making other plans”.

-The Chorus - citizens - are crucial in many ways.
+Citizens - the chorus, are crucial in many ways.
 They aid in the Exposition, telling us what happened before, they narrate events occurring offstage and comment or interpret events for us, get involved in action, present us with themes and reflect on the moods and tone of the play.

 Aristotle also said: “Rules are made for the guidance of the wise and the blind obedience of fools.”